KXEQ: KRCV

-1986 saw the sale of KBET and its Las Vegas sister, KNUU, to Doug and Christina Trenner's CAT Broadcasting for $2.1 million.
+KBET and its Las Vegas sister, KNUU, were sold to Doug and Christina Trenner's CAT Broadcasting for $2.1 million in 1986.
 A major format change followed: in May 1987, the station became KRCV, "Reno's Christian Voice"—the city's only Christian radio station.
 Although KRCV did not make money, a coalition of 75 business leaders, pastors and station listeners mounted an effort to buy the station outright the next year, with Trenner's blessing.
 In addition to its religious programming, KRCV presented Reno Silver Sox baseball and high school football broadcasts.

 KXEQ

 However, by 1991, KRCV was silent and CAT Broadcasting had filed for bankruptcy.
-As a debtor-in-possession, it sold KRCV to Rolando Collantes, owner of KSVN in Ogden, Utah and KGEN in Tulare, California, for $30,000 in 1991.
+As a debtor-in-possession, it sold KRCV to Rolando Collantes, owner of KSVN in Ogden, Utah, and KGEN in Tulare, California, for $30,000 in 1991.
 KXEQ debuted on 1340 AM on December 14, 1991, as "La Super Q", with studios in a converted house on Linden Street.

 In 2014, KXEQ began broadcasting the Alex "El Genio" Lucas syndicated morning show.

+KXEQ left the air in September 2024.
+As it never disclosed a resumption of operations or provided any other response to an FCC inquiry, the license was cancelled on April 16, 2026.